Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Introduction

-Somewhat surprisingly, this naive approach does work and eventually produces pretty much all the results one would hope to obtain.
-The main difficulty in implementing the strategy outlined above is proving, in different contexts, that the associated dg sheaf of a dg $\Omega(M)$-module $N$ is a clc sheaf.
-To show this, one needs to work with the notion of a Maurer-Cartan (MC) element and the MC moduli set and establish various versions of the classical Schlessinger-Stasheff theorem \cite{Schlessinger12}.
-The latter states that, under appropriate conditions, homotopy equivalent MC elements must be gauge equivalent, and vice-versa.
+A priori there are different notions of equivalence for MC elements and it is both necessary for our applications and generally desirable to compare them.
+We establish various versions of the classical Schlessinger-Stasheff theorem \cite{Schlessinger12} which states that, under appropriate conditions, homotopy equivalent MC elements must be gauge equivalent, and vice-versa.
 This result is usually formulated in the context of dg (pro)nilpotent Lie algebras but we need it for dg associative algebras.

 Schlessinger-Stasheff type results are established in this paper in two different contexts: analytical (for dg algebras such as the smooth de Rham algebra of a manifold) and algebraic (for dg algebras without any topology or with a pseudo-compact topology such as the singular cochain algebra of a topological space).